-You should read "Tax Considerations" for a more complete discussion of the following federal income tax risks related to owning and disposing of limited partnership units.
+You should read "Tax Considerations," beginning on page 29, for a more complete discussion of the following federal income tax risks related to owning and disposing of limited partnership units.

 THE IRS COULD TREAT US AS A CORPORATION FOR TAX PURPOSES, WHICH WOULD SUBSTANTIALLY REDUCE THE CASH AVAILABLE FOR DISTRIBUTION TO YOU.